nuuuwan/news_lk3_data/README.md

 *2024-09-21 15:11:00* · [`adaderanalk`](https://www.adaderana.lk/news/102120/presidential-election-voter-turnout-as-at-2pm) · `en`

 The district-level voter turnout percentages for the 2024 Presidential Election as at 2.00 p.m. today have been reported with several districts already seeing a turnout of over 60 percent.

+Meanwhile, it is reported that the overall voter turnout as at 2.00 p.m. today has exceeded 60 percent.

 Accordingly, the voter turnout percentages of several districts as at 2.00 p.m. today (21) are as follows: